loda-lang/loda-programs/README.md

 | `bin a,b` | Binomial Coefficient | Target over source: `a:=a!/(b!(a-b)!)`|
 | `cmp a,b` | Comparison | Compare target with source value: `a:=(a=b)?1:0` |

+### Loops

-__Loops:__ The instructions `lpb x,y` ... `lpe` define the beginning and the end of an lexicographical order descent loop.
+The instructions `lpb x,y` ... `lpe` define the beginning and the end of an lexicographical order descent loop.
 The part between these two instructions is executed in a loop as long as a defined, finite memory region strictly decreases in every iteration of the loop. `x` marks the start of that memory region, whereas `y` is interpreted as a number and defines the length of this region.
 For example, `lpb $4,3` ... `lpe` is executed as long as the vector (or polynom) `$4`,`$5`,`$6` is strictly decreasing in every iteration according to the lexicographical ordering.
 If `y` is not a constant and evaluates to different values in subsequent iterations, the minimum length is used to compare the memory regions.

 __Termination:__ all LODA programs are guaranteed to halt on every input.
 An infinite loop cannot occur, because the values of the memory region strictly decrease in every iteration and can at most reach the region consisting only of zeros.
 Hence, all loops therefore also all LODA programs eventually terminate.

+### Integer Sequences

-__Integer Sequences:__ Programs can be used to generate integer sequences.
+Programs can be used to generate integer sequences.
 A program generates a sequence `a(n)` by taking `$0=n` as input and producing the output `a(n)=$1`.

-# Example Programs
+### Example Programs

 The following programs include some classical examples of sequences and functions on the natural numbers.